minecraftforum/rules-archive/rules/global/rules.markdown

     Using a secondary account to evade bans/suspensions, misrepresent a topic, self-rep or encourage misinformation is not allowed on the forums.

-* __Harrass about Grammar__

-    Please do not Correct or Insult on other's grammar/spelling.
-It does not add to the discussion, and is not tolerated.

 ### Illegal Activity